SINGAPORE TO MALAYSIA - Air

 Low Cost Carrier Terminal (LCCT)

-The new Low Cost Carrier Terminal (LCC terminal) is specifically built
+The Low Cost Carrier Terminal (LCC terminal) is specifically built

 near KL International Airport to cater to passengers of the Low Cost Airlines,